shema-surge/blog-posts/errors-as-values.md

 func main() {
 	data, readErr := os.ReadFile(os.Args[1])
 	if readErr != nil {
-		//do something with the read error
 		log.Fatal(readErr)
 	}
 	writeErr := os.WriteFile(os.Args[2], data, 0600)
 	if writeErr != nil {
-		//do something with the write error
 		log.Fatal(writeErr)
 	}
 }
 ```

-We handle errors as any other value by checking if they are equivalent to null or nil in Go's case.
-This provides clarity as to where the error is coming from and also allows more flexibility in handling the error.
+In Go, we handle errors like any other value.
+This provides clarity into where the errors are coming from and how to handle them.